jamesbontempo/njodb/README.md

 Name|Type|Description
 ----|----|-----------
-`selecter`|function|A function that returns a boolean that will be used to identify the records that should be returned
+`selecter`|function|A function that returns a boolean that will be used to identify the records that should be returned `projecter`|function| A function that returns an object that identifies the fields that should be returned

 Resolves with an object containing results from the `select`: